Pranjal360Agarwal/ApnaBharat-Bus-Booking-Reservation-System/README.md

    📌 User Registration <br>
        👉 Users can register on the website by providing basic details such as name, contact number, email ID, and password. <br>

-    📌 Bus Search <br>
+    📌 Bus Search
-       👉 Users can search for buses based on various criteria such as source, destination, date of travel, type of bus, etc. <br>
+       👉 Users can search for buses based on various criteria such as source, destination, date of travel, type of bus, etc.

-    📌 Seat Selection <br>
+    📌 Seat Selection
-       👉 After selecting the bus, users can choose their preferred seats from the available options <br>
+       👉 After selecting the bus, users can choose their preferred seats from the available options

-     📌 Payment <br>
+     📌 Payment
-       👉 Users can make payment for the booking using various payment modes such as credit/debit cards, net banking, wallets, etc. <br>
+       👉 Users can make payment for the booking using various payment modes such as credit/debit cards, net banking, wallets, etc.

-     📌 Confirmation <br>
+     📌 Confirmation
-       👉 Once the payment is successful, users will receive a confirmation of their booking via email or SMS. <br>
+       👉 Once the payment is successful, users will receive a confirmation of their booking via email or SMS.

-     📌 One can add new bus <br>
+     📌 One can add new bus

       📌 Add Route